nguyentkfsc0086/academic-website/content/authors/admin/_index.md

 ## About Me

-I'm an incoming junior at the University of Massachusetts Lowell major in Computer Science and Mathematics.
-I love to apply my knowledge in Computer Science into the Biology, Healthcare field.
-I'm currently working on an independence project under the advising of Professor Rachel Melamed in Biology Department of the Kennedy College of Sciences, UMass Lowell.
+I’m an incoming junior at the University of Massachusetts Lowell, majoring in Computer Science and Mathematics.
+I’m passionate about applying computer science to the fields of biology and healthcare.
+Currently, I’m working on an independent research project under the guidance of Professor Rachel Melamed in the Biology Department at the Kennedy College of Sciences.